kubevault/prometheus-exporter/docs/concepts/vault-server-crds/unsealer/unsealer.md

     secretThreshold: 2
 ```

-> Note: `unsealer.secretThreshold` must be a positive interger and less than or equal to `unsealer.secretShares`.
+> Note: `unsealer.secretThreshold` must be a positive integer and less than or equal to `unsealer.secretShares`.

 ### unsealer.retryPeriodSeconds